joao-borrego/cripto/project/README.md

 Since this project is merely a proof-of-concept implementation, whenever we were asked to provide a passphrase or password we always set it to `inseguro` (which stands for *unsafe* in portuguese, in a jokingly self-aware fashion).

+#### Operating system

+This setup was tested in Lubuntu 16.04.3 LTS.

 #### Prevent automatic log-off in Lubuntu